 How Do You Prepare HVAC Equipment for a Storm

-When a storm is approaching, make sure your heating and air conditioning equipment is primed with these suggestions from D & K Heating Service Experts.
+When a storm is approaching, make sure your heating and air conditioning equipment is primed with these suggestions from D&K Home Services by Enercare.

 - Protect Your System from the Surge

-Install a high-quality surge protector where any heavy appliances, like a furnace, are plugged into a typical wall outlet, to automatically shut off your system if there’s a increase in the line voltage.
+Install a high-quality surge protector where any heavy appliances, such as a furnace, are plugged into a standard wall outlet, to automatically turn off your system if there’s a increase in the line voltage.
 Also, don’t touch any electrical components, and ask for a professional’s help if you do not regularly use surge protectors.

 - Make Sure Everything is Anchored

 Confirm your outside cooling equipment is installed on a concrete pad and securely fastened to avoid the equipment from being launched in the air or washing away throughout the course of a storm.
-If your community is prone to hurricanes, use hurricane straps to keep your equipment safe from high winds.
+If your community is prone to hurricanes, use hurricane straps to protect your air conditioning system from high winds.

 - Cover Your Equipment (If Possible)